22 Restaurant Marketing Ideas For More Regular CustomersUpdated on July 15, 2021

 So what am I driving at??

-Getting your restaurant to show up on Google Maps (via your Google My Business account from #6!) is an effective way to reach prospects who are searching for restaurants on their mobile phones!
+Getting your restaurant to show up on Google Maps (via your Google Business Profile account from #6!) is an effective way to reach prospects who are searching for restaurants on their mobile phones!

 I mean think about it: